 3 Signs You’re Rushing To Quick-Fix KPIsJuly 14, 2015 by Stacey Barr

-A post from Guest author Martin Klubeck, author of Metrics: How to Improve Key Business Results.
+Guest author Martin Klubeck, author of Metrics: How to Improve Key Business Results, suggests that seeking quick-fix KPIs means you’re not really ready for proper KPIs.

 “Have Patience.
 All things are difficult before they become easy” – Saadi